Opinion | This historical reference should alarm all Americans

 When shocking events happen, the lazy are quick to toss around adjectives like “unprecedented.”
 There’s really no such thing.
 Curious minds search for illuminating historical parallels, however imperfect; they turn to the past to understand the present.

 Milley, 63, attended Princeton before starting his climb up the officer’s ladder 41 years ago.
 He owns thousands of books in his personal library.
-And, as depicted in “Peril,” the chilling metaphors his mind gravitated toward over the past year-and-a-half — historical, biblical and cultural — help illustrate what a dark chapter America endured during the Trump presidency and, in many ways, is still living through.
+And, as depicted in “Peril,” the chilling metaphors his mind gravitated toward over the past year and a half — historical, biblical and cultural — help illustrate what a dark chapter America endured during the Trump presidency and, in many ways, is still living through.

 After troops helped restore order at the Capitol, Milley feared President Donald Trump was looking for a “Reichstag moment” before the inauguration, as in 1933, when German Chancellor Adolf Hitler used an arson attack on the parliament building as a pretext to consolidate control.
 Those weren’t the only Nazi parallels that occurred to Milley as he sought to make sense of the worst attack on the Capitol since the British torched the building in 1814.
-He concluded that some of the insurrectionists came planning revolution — that they were modern-day Brown Shirts, a U.S. version of the Nazi Party’s paramilitary wing.
+He concluded that some of the insurrectionists came planning revolution — that they were modern-day Brownshirts, a U.S. version of the Nazi Party’s paramilitary wing.

 Appointed by Trump in 2018, Milley grew disillusioned after being summoned to walk with the president through Lafayette Square following the violent removal of protesters.
 He saw this as a personal “Road to Damascus” moment.
 In the New Testament, the apostle Paul converted to Christianity on the road from Jerusalem to Damascus.
 Milley realized, as Woodward and Costa write, “walking with Trump when he was on a political mission, even for a split second, was utterly wrong.”